Cybersecurity-LINKS/mediterraneus-frontend/smart-contracts/README.md

-# SC_DataMarketplace_samples
-Simple SCs for implementing a decentralized marketplace.
-Training repo
+# Smart Contracts for the Mediterraneus Protocol

 ## Requirements
 1. Solidity compiler